Evaluating the structure-coefficient theorem of evolutionary game theory: Theory and Results

 We allow symmetric, parent-independent mutation with probability $u$ per individual offspring in a replacement event.
-That is, with probability $1-u$, the offspring of $\alpha\left(i\right)$ which replaces $i$ has the same strategy as its parent.
-With probability $u$, the offspring mutates and acquires a strategy uniformly-at-random, for example from $\left\{A,B\right\}$ when $n=2$.
-Thus offspring and parent might still be identical by state after a mutation occurs, but they will not be identical by descent.
+That is, with probability $1-u$, the offspring of $\alpha\left(i\right)$ that replaces $i$ has the same strategy as its parent.
+With probability $u$, the offspring mutates and acquires a strategy uniformly-at-random, for example from $\left\{\textrm{S},\textrm{NS}\right\}$ when $n=2$.
+Thus, offspring and parent might still be identical by state after a mutation occurs, but they will not be identical by descent.
 We assume that the mutation probability is positive and is the same for all individuals.

-If $u>0$ and a mild assumption on the replacement rule $p_{\left(R,\alpha\right)}\left(\vx\right)$ holds --- namely that at least one individual can propagate its offspring throughout the entire population (see \supp) --- then this process has a unique stationary distribution with $0 < \left< x_{A}\right> < 1$.
-We study this distribution under the assumption of weak selection inherent to the structure coefficient theorem, with selection intensity $\delta\geqslant 0$ determining the importance of the game to fitness.
-Note that $p_{\left(R,\alpha\right)}\left(\vx\right)$ does not depend on $\vx$ when $\delta =0$, because trait values do not affect fitness under neutrality.
+If $u>0$ and a mild assumption on the replacement rule $p_{\left(R,\alpha\right)}\left(\vx\right)$ holds --- namely that at least one individual can propagate its offspring throughout the entire population (see {\supp}, \S\ref{sec:replacement_rules}) --- then this process has a unique stationary distribution with $0< \left< x_{\textrm{S}}\right> <1$.
+We study this distribution under the assumption of weak selection inherent to the structure-coefficient theorem, with selection intensity $\delta\geqslant 0$ determining the importance of the game to fecundity.
+Note that $p_{\left(R,\alpha\right)}\left(\vx\right)$ does not depend on $\vx$ when $\delta =0$, because trait values do not affect fecundity under neutrality.
 We use $p_{\left(R,\alpha\right)}^{\circ}$ to denote the corresponding neutral replacement rule.

 The fundamental demographic parameters of individuals are marginal properties of $p_{\left(R,\alpha\right)}\left(\vx\right)$.
-Most importantly, $e_{ij}\left(\vx\right)$ is the probability that $i$ replaces $j$ in one time step.
-Note that this replacement involves the death of the previous individual, $j$.
-Other demographic parameters include the total birth probabilities and death probabilities of individuals which can be computed from the $e_{ij}\left(\vx\right)$.
-The precise definitions of these quantities are given in \supp.
-Here, we make use of the neutral values of two quantities in particular, the replacement probability and the death probability, which are independent of the population-state $\vx$ and which we denote $e_{ij}^{\circ}$ and $d_{i}^{\circ}$.
+The first and most important is the probability that $i$ replaces $j$ in one time step,